vishwesh007/apk_editor_cloner/APKREPACKER_INTEGRATION_PROMPT.md

 From the forked APKRepacker repository (https://github.com/MrIkso/ApkRepacker), thoroughly analyze and document ALL Manifest-related features:

+i Would like you to integrate the mentioned tools aggressively over rebuilding from scratch

 **Parsing Features:**

 - Full SAX-based parsing of AndroidManifest.xml